 In this article, we’ll explain more about how Medigap works, how much you’ll pay for different plans, and when you can enroll.

-Medigap is supplemental Medicare insurance sold by private companies to help cover original Medicare costs, such as deductibles, copayments, and coinsurance.
+Medigap is Medicare supplemental insurance sold by private companies to help cover original Medicare costs, such as deductibles, copayments, and coinsurance.

 In some cases, Medigap will also cover emergency medical fees when you’re traveling outside the United States.
 A Medigap policy only pays out after both you and Medicare have paid your share of costs for medical services.

 There are 10 Medigap plans available: A, B, C, D, F, G, K, L, M, and N.

 Some Medigap plans no longer for sale to new Medicare enrollees.
 These include plans C, F, E, H, I, and J. However, if you already have one of these plans, you can keep it.
 If you were eligible for Medicare before January 1, 2020, you can still buy Plan C or Plan F.

 Most of these Medigap plans differ in what types of copayment, coinsurance, or other medical fees they will cover.